kosinaz/Abrachians/README.md

 Ask a question and don't answer it.

-* "Before I answer I need to know that I can trust you."
-* "You'll know the answer once you get there."
-* "Acces Denied.
-Level 3 Security Clearance Required."
+* "Who saved me?"
+* "Who visited the victim?"

 ### 2. A Loss

 Take away a tangible thing or relationship of vital importance.

 * "All channels of interplanetary communication have been suspended to prevent mass hysteria."
-* "The entire moon is under strict quarantine.
-No spacecraft can enter or leave for an uncertain period of time."
+* "The entire moon is under strict quarantine."
-* "Dr Banaszak disappeared.
-He was the only one who could tell who is human and who isn't."

 ### 3. Dangle A Carrot

 Show something important but unreachable.

-* "Leave me alone!
-I need some time to think through this mess."
+* "I know someone who may have seen who visited him last night, but even you could have been the visitor, so I won't tell you anything."
+* "The Mayor receives no one until the quarantine is lifted."

 https://writerswrite.co.za/10-cliffhangers-that-make-readers-turn-the-page/